ChariotGames/showtime-website/content/ss23/bachelor/b2-Konzentrationstraining-durch-Minispiele/_index.md

 +++
-title = "Konzentrationstraining durch Minispiele" project_id = "B2"
+title = "Konzentrations- training durch Minispiele" project_id = "B2"

 # Properties for displaying the project in the project list